fsouza/3dsp/README.markdown

     $ sudo bash Install_3DSPUSB.sh

-If you have any question, contact me: francisco [at] franciscosouza [dot] net
+If you have any question, contact me: github [at] franciscosouza [dot] net